lucyb/bennett-coding-away-day/README.md

 ## Codelists
-Codelists you may find useful for these research questions are to be found in `/codelists`.
-Running `opensafely codelists update` will overwrite them.
-You were warned.
+Codelists you may find useful for these research questions are to be found in `/local-codelists`.

 ## Example data
 There is a finely crafted example dataset for this coding exercise which contains more interesting